mysteryisfun/temporal_Cross_attention/docs/idea.md

-# Video Action Recognition with DINOv3 and 3D CNN Cross-Attention Fusion
+# Video Action Recognition with DINOv2 and 3D CNN Cross-Attention Fusion

 ## Project Overview

 This research project aims to develop a novel, efficient neural network architecture for video action recognition.
 It builds on the strengths of self-supervised vision transformers and 3D convolutional neural networks to achieve high accuracy and parameter efficiency.

-The core innovation involves fusing semantic features learned by the **DINOv3 ViT-S+/16** model with motion features extracted by an **I3D 3D CNN** backbone.
+The core innovation involves fusing semantic features learned by the **DINOv2 ViT-S/14** model with motion features extracted by an **I3D 3D CNN** backbone.
 These two feature streams are integrated using a trainable **cross-attention** mechanism, enabling the network to leverage both rich object semantics and nuanced temporal dynamics.

+**Current Status**: Phase 2 Complete ✅ | Phase 3 In Progress 🔄 | Data pipeline fully functional

 ## Research Problem & Motivation